 This level of budget reduction did not, however, transpire.
 Indeed the average reduction made was half of that experienced in the last spending review period (2010 to 2015), apart from a few unlucky souls such as Transport and Local Government.
 Increases in budget were awarded to priority areas such as Defence, Housing and the NHS.

 The CSR was reported as being a politically astute exercise by the Chancellor, George Osborne, but this is a view that does not tell the whole story.
-Look beyond the rhetoric, and you’ll find that that there remains a need to focus on improving the efficiency of agency operations, especially back-office, in order to deliver improved services to the public within reducing funding envelopes.
+Look beyond the rhetoric, and you will find that that there remains a need to focus on improving the efficiency of agency operations, especially back-office, in order to deliver improved services to the public within reducing funding envelopes.

 > See also: Why the government needs to renew its public commitment to open source software